AlexandreDdaCosta/olympus/README.md

 Image files.
 While not of a sensitive nature, these files were separated from the olympus repository because they are not code and are therefore not considered particularly interesting for distribution.
+However, the repository is saved to GitHub as a backup and due to the presence of some Javascript files that are important for the interface.

 ### [olympus-blog](https://github.com/AlexandreDdaCosta/olympus-blog)
 ### [olympus-viewer](https://github.com/AlexandreDdaCosta/olympus-viewer)